History and Systems of Psychology

 3 Semester Units

-History and Systems of Psychology offers a biographical approach to the history, methods, theories, and data of psychology.
-The philosophical and scientific roots of psychology are explored, and modern theories and concepts are introduced to help students have a solid understanding of the roots of psychology, and the development of the field in the modern day.
+History and Systems of Psychology offers a biographical approach to the history, methods, and theories in the field of psychology.
+The philosophical and scientific roots of psychology are explored to provide students with a solid foundation and understanding of modern psychology’s early beginnings.

 Upon successful completion of this course, students will be able to: